Michael Alley, Penn State

 Published 1 January 2026*

-Updated 5 January 2026
+Updated 15 May 2026

 Picture

-Introduction
+Summary and Introduction

 Recognizing these signs is a valuable skill, which can among other things help you write better prompts.
-For instance, ChatGPT prefers not to repeat nouns in a section.
-For that reason, rather than repeating the term "customer need" in an engineering design document, ChatGPT will often substitute another noun (perhaps "priority") as a synonym.
+For instance, in our sampling, ChatGPT preferred not to repeat nouns in a summary.
+For that reason, rather than repeating the term "customer need," ChatGPT will sometimes substitute another noun (such as "priority") as a synonym.
+Because "customer need" has a specific meaning for technical readers, such a substitution is imprecise.
+To overcome this weakness, authors should instruct ChatGPT in their prompts not to insert synonyms for technical terms.

 Experiment to Identify Signs of AI Writing